 Personal theft and the law

-Whether it’s a coat, CD, trainers, a mobile phone or any other gadget; if an item that you own has been deliberately taken then a criminal offence has been committed.
+Whether it’s a coat, CD, trainers, a mobile phone or any other gadget; if an item that you own has been deliberately taken and stolen then a criminal offence has been committed.
 However, if your teacher has confiscated your property, this is not theft and should not be reported.
 If it’s happened in school, you should report it to a teacher or a police officer.
 If it happened outside of your school you should tell an adult you trust and also report it to the police.

 As the police, we can help you: